rychly/ReLaunchX/README.md

 ReLaunchX supports flexible configuration of many on-screen buttons for quick access to certain features of the program and run third party applications.

 Non-obvious possibilities:
-* Some functions of the program available only with run as a desktop shell for system.&lt;br&gt;
+* Some functions of the program available only with run as a desktop shell for system.
 * Some functions require a device with root-access, or only implemented for Nook Simple Touch (you will receive appropriate notice).
 * On-screen scrolling buttons support double click to navigate to the specified number of percents in list and long-click to quickly move to the end (beginning) of the file list.
 This feature often will not work properly, be careful (you need to enable it in settings).
 * If you open with the button, for example, the second-to-read book, it will be after the opening of the first.
 Thus, you will start in round fashion two (three, etc., depending on the configuration), the last-readed books.